 their expertise and skill

-into producing top quality Vins de Pays, with the result that it is now
+into producing top quality IGP wines, with the result that it is now

 Ordinary everyday table wine, also known as "vin ordinaire".
 In English